eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 [`StringBuilder`][] is a great starting point.

-But now, let's on with the topic of dynamic typing.
+But now, let's get on with the topic of dynamic typing.

 [`StringBuilder`]: https://modules.ceylon-lang.org/repo/1/ceylon/language/1.3.0/module-doc/api/StringBuilder.ceylon.html